Switchback Travel (Jason Hummel)

 What we don’t: A bit stiffer, crinklier, and heavier than the Sabre above.

-How does the Lofoten Gore-Tex stack up to our top-rated Sabre?
+How does the Lofoten Gore-Tex stack up to our top-rated Sabre (and women’s Sentinel)?
 Both are fantastic technical designs with reliable Gore-Tex constructions, soft and comfortable interiors, and quality touch points throughout.
 Differences are relatively minor: The Lofoten is a little burlier, and we like the security of its features, including the overbuilt waist adjuster and solid buttons.
 On the other hand, the Arc’teryx is a little less stiff and crinkly—a plus while hiking and skinning—and can dump heat faster since there's no mesh backing on the vents (on the other hand, the Norrøna’s are more protective against blowing snow).
-A final nitpick with the Norrøna is that we don’t love the placement of its thigh pockets, which are set right along the front of the leg (small items can end up in the corner next to your knee).
+A final nitpick with the Norrøna is that we don’t love the placement of its thigh pockets, which are set right along the front of the leg and can lead to small items ending up in the corner next to your knee (note: The women’s version only has one thigh pocket, although it’s similarly problematic).
 But for a premium design for the 50/50 crowd who dip in and out of the ropes, the Lofoten is well worth a look.

 See the Men's Norrøna Lofoten Gore-Tex See the Women's Norrøna Lofoten Gore-Tex